René Auberjonois (painter): Work

 After beginning his career in France as a Realist, Auberjonois began to employ Post-Impressionist techniques after 1903.
 His subject matter was mostly that of his native Vaud, such as natural landscapes, bathing women or rustic still lifes.
 In the early 1930s, his paintings became progressively simpler in an Expressionist style close to that of Modigliani.
 The personal crisis caused by the polemic over his murals is reflected in the use of fewer and darker colours after 1936.
 Afterwards, Auberjonois realised some of his most significant works as a colourist inspired by Delacroix and then Rembrandt, including Hommage à l'Olympia (1943), Baigneuses dans la forêt (1944, Museum zu Allerheiligen, Schaffhausen), Clown et petite écuyère (1946), Portrait de l'artiste (1948, Kunsthaus Aarau), Fille dans la chambre rouge (1948, Museum zu Allerheiligen), Nature morte au crâne (1950) and L'arène jaune (1953–54).

 Auberjonois' paintings reflect a slow maturation, reaching their artistic apogee at around 1948 when he was 76 years old.
 Often disappointed with himself, he destroyed many of his works.
 His drawings, both formal studies and caricatures, are largely independent of his pictorial work.
 That work is both modern in the deformation it imposes upon nature, and conservative in its choice of subjects.

 Impact and legacy

 Despite now appearing as a leading and emblematic figure in Swiss art after Ferdinand Hodler, Auberjonois had no clear successors and few students in his time.
 He exerted considerable influence, however, through his art criticism published in the French-speaking Swiss press.
 His artistic reception in his own region, the Romandie, was poor during his lifetime, and his recognition was mostly gained in the German-speaking part of Switzerland and abroad.

 Significant works of René Auberjonois are on public display at the Aargauer Kunsthaus, the Kunstmuseum Basel, the Cantonal Museum of Fine Arts in Lausanne, the Kunsthaus Zürich and the Werner Coninx-Stiftung.
-His work Nature morte (soleils, table de jardin verte), 1946, is by Museo Cantonale d'Arte of Lugano.
+His work Nature morte (soleils, table de jardin verte), 1946, is in the Museo Cantonale d'Arte of Lugano.